Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 * [SqueezeNet](https://arxiv.org/abs/1602.07360)
     * Title: SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size
     * Year: 24 Feb `2016`
-    * Author: Forrest N. Iandola
+    * Authors: Forrest N. Iandola, Song Han, Matthew W. Moskewicz, Khalid Ashraf, William J. Dally, Kurt Keutzer
     * Abstract: Recent research on deep neural networks has focused primarily on improving accuracy.
 For a given accuracy level, it is typically possible to identify multiple DNN architectures that achieve that accuracy level.
 With equivalent accuracy, smaller DNN architectures offer at least three advantages: (1) Smaller DNNs require less communication across servers during distributed training.
 (2) Smaller DNNs require less bandwidth to export a new model from the cloud to an autonomous car.
 (3) Smaller DNNs are more feasible to deploy on FPGAs and other hardware with limited memory.
 To provide all of these advantages, we propose a small DNN architecture called SqueezeNet.
 SqueezeNet achieves AlexNet-level accuracy on ImageNet with 50x fewer parameters.
 Additionally, with model compression techniques we are able to compress SqueezeNet to less than 0.5MB (510x smaller than AlexNet).
 The SqueezeNet architecture is available for download here: [this https URL](https://github.com/DeepScale/SqueezeNet).
 * [ShuffleNet V1](https://arxiv.org/abs/1707.01083)
     * Title: ShuffleNet: An Extremely Efficient Convolutional Neural Network for Mobile Devices
     * Year: 04 Jul `2017`
-    * Author: Xiangyu Zhang
+    * Authors: Xiangyu Zhang, Xinyu Zhou, Mengxiao Lin, Jian Sun
     * Abstract: We introduce an extremely computation-efficient CNN architecture named ShuffleNet, which is designed specially for mobile devices with very limited computing power (e.g., 10-150 MFLOPs).
 The new architecture utilizes two new operations, pointwise group convolution and channel shuffle, to greatly reduce computation cost while maintaining accuracy.
 Experiments on ImageNet classification and MS COCO object detection demonstrate the superior performance of ShuffleNet over other structures, e.g. lower top-1 error (absolute 7.8%) than recent MobileNet on ImageNet classification task, under the computation budget of 40 MFLOPs.
 On an ARM-based mobile device, ShuffleNet achieves ~13x actual speedup over AlexNet while maintaining comparable accuracy.
 * [ShiftNet](https://arxiv.org/abs/1711.08141)
     * Title: Shift: A Zero FLOP, Zero Parameter Alternative to Spatial Convolutions
     * Year: 22 Nov `2017`
-    * Author: Bichen Wu
+    * Authors: Bichen Wu, Alvin Wan, Xiangyu Yue, Peter Jin, Sicheng Zhao, Noah Golmant, Amir Gholaminejad, Joseph Gonzalez, Kurt Keutzer
     * Abstract: Neural networks rely on convolutions to aggregate spatial information.
 However, spatial convolutions are expensive in terms of model size and computation, both of which grow quadratically with respect to kernel size.
 In this paper, we present a parameter-free, FLOP-free "shift" operation as an alternative to spatial convolutions.
 We fuse shifts and point-wise convolutions to construct end-to-end trainable shift-based modules, with a hyperparameter characterizing the tradeoff between accuracy and efficiency.
 To demonstrate the operation's efficacy, we replace ResNet's 3x3 convolutions with shift-based modules for improved CIFAR10 and CIFAR100 accuracy using 60% fewer parameters; we additionally demonstrate the operation's resilience to parameter reduction on ImageNet, outperforming ResNet family members.
 We finally show the shift operation's applicability across domains, achieving strong performance with fewer parameters on classification, face verification and style transfer.
 * [CondenseNet](https://arxiv.org/abs/1711.09224)
     * Title: CondenseNet: An Efficient DenseNet using Learned Group Convolutions
     * Year: 25 Nov `2017`
-    * Author: Gao Huang
+    * Authors: Gao Huang, Shichen Liu, Laurens van der Maaten, Kilian Q. Weinberger
     * Abstract: Deep neural networks are increasingly used on mobile devices, where computational resources are limited.
 In this paper we develop CondenseNet, a novel network architecture with unprecedented efficiency.
 It combines dense connectivity with a novel module called learned group convolution.
 The dense connectivity facilitates feature re-use in the network, whereas learned group convolutions remove connections between layers for which this feature re-use is superfluous.
 At test time, our model can be implemented using standard group convolutions, allowing for efficient computation in practice.
 Our experiments show that CondenseNets are far more efficient than state-of-the-art compact convolutional networks such as MobileNets and ShuffleNets.

 ## Light-weight CNNs (MobileViT, 2021) (3 + 7)